-As much as we want to keep our homes and belongings safe and protected, accidents happen and the more pets and people you have in your home, the more likely you are to encounter a laundry list of spills, stains and other accidents.
+As much as we want to keep our homes and belongings safe and protected, accidents happen, and the more pets and people you have in your home, the more likely you are to encounter a laundry list of spills, stains and other accidents.
 Here are 5 great tips to help you deal with some of the most common mishaps you may encounter in your home.

-1.)
-Clear liquid spills
+1) Clear liquid spills

 Baking soda is something of a magical cure-all for most liquid spills, particularly those that also have a foul odor such as urine.
 The baking soda not only soaks up and absorbs the liquid but it also absorbs the odor.
-Baking soda is also safe for almost all fabrics, floors and carpets and will actually pull liquid that has seeped down into carpets up to the surface.
+Baking soda is also safe for almost all fabrics, floors, and carpets and will actually pull liquid that has seeped down into carpets up to the surface.
 Just sprinkle baking soda liberally over the spill, let it dry for a few hours and vacuum it up.
 The baking soda may initially leave a white stain on carpets, but a good brushing will shake the dried baking soda loose and a second vacuuming will clear up the residue.

-2.)
-Gum and Wax
+2) Gum and Wax

 Gum and candle wax are two very common problems that most people will often need to address at some point in time.
 To remove gum, simply hold an ice cube over the gum and the gum will freeze, making it easier to remove.
 The easiest way to remove candle wax is to place a cloth rag or old dishtowel over the wax and run a hot iron over the rag.
 The heat from the iron will melt the wax and the rag will absorb the liquid wax.

-3.)
-Coffee stains
+3) Coffee stains

 To remove stains of coffee from fabric, hold a wet cloth sprinkled with a few drops of white vinegar against the stain and then hold a dry absorbent cloth against the stain.
 Alternate back and forth between wetting the stain with the wet cloth and using the absorbent cloth to absorb the stain as it loosens.
 Always remember to blot stains by pressing firmly with the absorbent cloth, but do not rub the stain.
-For coffee stains in carpet, pour a little beer over it, rub gently and the stain should disappear.
+For removing stains of coffee in carpet, pour a little beer over it, rub gently and the stain should disappear.

-4.)
-Ink Stains
+4) Ink Stains

 If the item is washable, you can also use the mixture to pretreat the stain and then just wash as usual.
 If you have lemon juice but no cream of tartar, you can also mix the lemon juice with a tablespoon of detergent.
-Alcohol based hair spray and shampoo will also help loosen stubborn ink stains as well as a mixture of 2 parts liquid dish soap to one part rubbing alcohol.
+Alcohol-based hair spray and shampoo will also help loosen stubborn ink stains as well as a mixture of 2 parts liquid dish soap to one part rubbing alcohol.